trinhlehainam/Isekaijitaku/ansible/services/dozzle/README.md

-# Dozzle Docker Monitoring with Ansible
+# Dozzle Docker Log Monitoring System

-This Ansible project sets up a Dozzle monitoring system with a manager-agent architecture using Docker containers.
-Dozzle provides a real-time web interface to view and search Docker container logs across multiple hosts from a single dashboard.
+This implementation deploys a distributed Dozzle log monitoring system using Ansible automation.
+The architecture enables centralized access to container logs from multiple Docker hosts through a single web interface with real-time log streaming, filtering, and search capabilities.

 ## System Architecture

-The setup implements a manager-agent architecture where:
+The implementation uses a two-tier architecture consisting of:

-- **Manager Node**: Central server that collects and displays logs from all Docker containers (local and remote)
+- **Manager Node**: Functions as the central aggregation point and web interface, connecting to the Docker daemon on both its host system and remote agent nodes.
+Runs the primary Dozzle container with full UI capabilities.

-- **Agent Nodes**: Servers that expose their Docker container logs to the manager
+- **Agent Nodes**: Run lightweight Dozzle instances in agent mode to expose their local Docker logs via TCP port 7007 without a web interface.
+Each agent provides the manager with access to its container logs through a secure socket connection.

-This architecture enables centralized log monitoring across your entire Docker infrastructure, eliminating the need to access each server individually.
+This distributed model maintains a minimal resource footprint on agent nodes while providing comprehensive log aggregation at the manager level.
+Network traffic consists of compressed log streams transferred on-demand when viewed through the interface.

 ## Project Structure